interledgerjs/moneyd/README.md

 moneyd --testnet btp:configure
 ```

 Follow the command-line prompts to configure the connection.
-When prompted for the `BTP host of parent connector`, enter the url provided by Heroku.
+When prompted for the `BTP host of parent connector`, enter the url provided by Heroku (heroku-app-name.herokuapp.com without the https://).
 Once the uplink has been configured, run the local moneyd instance

 ```sh
 moneyd --testnet btp:start
 ```

-#### Connecting to the Heroku instance

 ## Description